Invest Your Way

 How will you invest?

 With your Squirrel SMSF, you choose the risk strategy and the shares you trade.
 You have complete freedom with your investments so long as you comply with the ATO and SMSF law.
 If you’ve got an investment strategy in mind, you can use a portion of your super to buy and sell shares.
+Bear in mind that with an SMSF, the responsibilities and risks of your investments are down to you.

 The Squirrel SMSF portal links up with most major trading platforms, so you can see how your investments are doing in real time and make adjustments easily.